Love Island’s Uma Jammeh shares her glow secret – and it’s less than £9 on Amazon

 love island

-If you're new here - Weleda's Skin Food is CULT in Love Island Land, with dozens of Islanders from previous seasons swearing by the affordable green tube for delivering a lit-within glow to the skin, especially when used as a primer before make-up.
+If you're new here, Weleda's Skin Food is CULT in Love Island Land.
+Dozens of Islanders from previous seasons swore by the affordable green tube for delivering a lit-within glow to the skin, especially when used as a primer before makeup.

 Alternative retailers